Set up your ViSenze account

-With the analytics reporting tool, you can easily track the performance to quantify the value-add of our solutions through metrics such as click-through rate, add-to-wishlist rate, add-to-cart rate, and click rank.
+With the analytics reporting tool, you can easily track the performance to quantify the value-add of our solutions through metrics such as click-through rate, add-to-cart rate, conversion rate and click rank.
 You can also quickly see and track changes in these metrics if you tweak your user-facing interface or as algorithm updates are released.

 How to implement

 Here is the list of actions that our analytics reports support: